gundreyogeshreddy/Ansible_Project/README.md

 => vim inventory_file (in this file copy and paste the target_server ip-address)

-* ansible adhoc command to create file in targer server
+* ansible adhoc command to create file in target server.

 => ansible -i inventory_file all -m "shell" -a "touch first_file"(Now we can see the first_file is created in the target server)